PaulleDemon/Django-website-template/readme.md

 This template can help you save hours of work, allowing you to deliver a production-ready website in just a few hours.

 ### What features does Django template include?
-- Production ready, you can immediately deploy this to cloud such as Railway.app, Render.com etc.
+- Production ready, you can immediately deploy this to cloud such as Vercel, Railway.app, Render.com etc.
 - Comes with a landing page that you can modify.
 - Responsive design, forget about making things responsive yourself.
 - Contact us page.